konecnyjakub/clock/README.md

 ### System clock

 This clock returns current time.
-It uses default timezone in PHP by default but it is possible to set a different one.
+It uses default timezone in PHP.

 ```php
 <?php